People

 Profile

 I have been a Teaching Fellow in the School of Computing and Mathematical Sciences since 2022.
 Prior to this, I worked as a Graduate Teaching Assistant within the department from 2019.
-I also completed my MComp at the University of Leicester.
+I also completed my PhD and MComp at the University of Leicester.
 My current research focuses on unexpected combinations of senses in Mixed Reality scenarios (e.g. in Virtual Reality environments).

 Research

 My research focuses on multimodality and, more specifically, unexpected combinations of senses in Mixed Reality technologies (the synaesthetic-oriented design approach).
-Previous user studies have included participants interacting with virtual worlds on a computer, through AR, and within VR with data analysed using statistical, thematic, and semantic analysis.
+Previous user studies have included participants interacting with virtual worlds on a computer, through AR, and within VR with data analysed using statistical, thematic, and sentiment analysis.
 These projects have also involved 3D modelling and use of the game engine Unity.

 Supervision